lucid-wei/g-cubed_teaching_model/4io_folder.md

 Is DATAvR2018.csv for model 2R164.

 Data in this file is considered to be the real data of the world economy.
+Following the variables names, are descriptions, units of measurement, and country/region code.

+More detailed definitions of the variables are in

 ### IOTABLES.csv